Sam-M-Israel/pi-node-setup/README.md

 1. Firstly, check and make sure that your node is still running.
 If not, re-run `./node_start.sh`
 2. Open up 3 more terminals/CLIs that you will have dedicated for the following 3 commands (I like to name the terminals/CLIs after their specified command: **Bakery**, **Endorser**, **Accuser**), one in each.
 3. Run: ```cd tezos && ./tezos-baker-011-PtHangz2 run with local node ~/tezos-node ledger_pi``` (where ledger_pi is replaced with the name you gave your bakery)
-4. Run: ```cd tezos && ./tezos-endorser-011-PtHangz2 --endpoint http://127.0.0.1:8732 run ledger_pi``` (where ledger_pi is replaced with the name you gave your bakery)
+4. Run: ```cd tezos && ./tezos-endorser-011-PtHangz2 run ledger_pi``` (where ledger_pi is replaced with the name you gave your bakery)
-5. Run: ```cd tezos && ./tezos-accuser-011-PtHangz2 --endpoint http://127.0.0.1:8732 run``` (where ledger_pi is replaced with the name you gave your bakery)
+5. Run: ```cd tezos && ./tezos-accuser-011-PtHangz2 run``` (where ledger_pi is replaced with the name you gave your bakery)
 6. If your node is bootstrapped (fully synced up) then you should see outputs of baking printouts, ```endorser activated```, ```accuser activated``` from their respective terminals.
 If not and your node **IS** bootstrapped, then try to debug and make sure you did all the steps correctly and in order.
-7. Yalla, so you are all good to bake.
+7. Yalla, you are all good to bake.

 ## Setting up auto-restart and monitoring
-So, your bakery is up and running, Mazal Tov!
+[Coming Soon] So, your bakery is up and running, Congratz!
 What happens when there is a power outage, internet cuts out, or something causes your Pi to restart suddenly and you aren't home to deal with it?
 Don't worry.
 I got you :)

 ##### Helpful links: